Psychotherapy & Counselling in Shoreham-by-sea & Online

 Therapy is not only about being heard.
 Where it is helpful, I will offer challenge - supporting you to move beyond familiar patterns and towards the place you want to be.

-Seeking help can sometimes feel uncomfortable, but it is an act of self-care, an investment in yourself, and the first step forward.
+Seeking help can sometimes feel uncomfortable, but it is often the first step in making sense of what has been difficult to change.

 Shoreham-by-Sea